Demarkus

 Agent Memory: Run a server as persistent memory across agent sessions.
 The Demarkus project itself uses this pattern at mark://soul.demarkus.io for architecture notes, debugging lessons, and journal entries.
 Hit the ground running with the Claude Code plugin or install via OpenClaw.

 Organizational Knowledge System: Compose many servers ("worlds") into a broker-fronted universe reachable through one HTTPS endpoint with OIDC single sign-on.
 A whole team joins with a single command, /knowledge-join from the Claude Code knowledge plugin, and their agents share organizational memory over MCP, with no per-developer server or token setup.
+Humans browse the same universe in the web reading room.
 See the knowledge system scenario.

 Personal Knowledge Base: Local server, versioned documents, TUI browser.
 Everything from first write.